Privacy Policy: Overview

 When Official Visitors become involved, personal and sensitive information may be collected about the entitled person, the place they are residing, carers, family, and friends.
 We respect the privacy and confidentiality of that information.
 Official Visitors collect this information to have a better understanding of a person's circumstances in order to resolve grievances, understand their living conditions and systemic issues affecting them.

-The Scheme only collects personal information about you in ways that are lawful, fair and directly related to the Scheme’s functions.
+ACT Official Visitors only collects personal information about you in ways that are lawful, fair and directly related to ACT Official Visitor's functions.
 This information can be collected through forms, face-to-face-meetings, emails, fax messages and telephone calls.
 The information may come from you directly or from other people, organisations and government agencies, where your consent has been given, or when we exercise legislative powers.
 It may also come from publicly available sources, including social media, news articles etc.

 When we collect information from you, we will notify you about who we are, why we need to collect the information, how you may be affected if we cannot collect the information and to whom that information may be disclosed.